gretelai/gretel-blueprints/sdk_blueprints/README.md

 New to Gretel?
 This is the best place to start!

- The **Gretel SDK Blueprints** are a series of notebooks that provide a foundational introduction to the Gretel SDK.
+ The **Gretel SDK Blueprints** are a series of notebooks that are designed to provide a foundational introduction to the Gretel SDK.
 For the best experience, we recommend running these notebooks in [Google Colab](https://colab.research.google.com/).

 ---